DTU Library – Smart Library equipped with LED lighting

 The new Smart LED solution from LED iBond opens up a range of exciting options for intelligent light control that can be customized for the individual needs of the users.
 DTU is creating the infrastructure of an IoT Living Lab with the latest technologies in LED lighting, heating, ventilation and sound.

 Today DTU Smart Library acts as a living laboratory where students and scientists spend time and test new technologies.
-The lighting is no exception.
+Proper lighting is a necessary part of their day to day activities .
 Here, the numerous traditional light fixtures have been replaced with custom made LED luminaires, which vary the colour temperature as well as light intensity depending on user needs and time of the day.

 DTU Library – a Living Lab

 The library at Technical University of Denmark is the heart of the student environment at Campus Lyngby a bit north of Copenhagen occupying more than one square kilometer.
 Here the 11,000 students can acquire knowledge, immerse themselves and meet in project teams at all times (24/7).

 DTU wanted to apply the latest LED technology, which can be adapted to the needs of the users.
 In addition, they wanted the users of the library at a later stage to be able to interact/change the lighting in the individual areas, while at the same time achieving significant energy savings.
 The new Smart LED solution enables a range of exciting options for intelligent light control which can be customized for the individual needs.As the extensive rebuilding included brand new ceilings and a new ventilation system, LED iBond got the opportunity to design an innovative LED solution based on a TRACY linear lighting system, which can be customized to the construction of the building and the needs of the users.
 The new TRACY luminaire which is now installed in the three floors of the library includes three kilometers of light rails and 7250 LED spots.

 TRACY LED light is adjusted according to the time of the day